billroy/bitlash-commander/README.md

 ## To Do

+- BUG: reply_handler race between bitlash.exec() and reply firing
+	- each control should have its own reply handler
+	- need a way to handle command attempts while busy
+		- retry?
+	- ERROR: call while busy is the symptom.
+		- can we queue the command and the callback?
-- button
+		- nextCommand()
-	- inherit from eventemitter for side effects like color changes
-	- BUG: no display indication that a repeat button is repeating

 - push
 	- bitlash sends JSON update:
-		{id:'Button1', fill:'green'}
+		{id:'Button1', value:'green'}
 	- '{' intercepts it out of the stream for processing
 	- arrives as unsolicited input
-	- no callback handler should be set
-	- or if one is, it's a race
+	- push to json_callback function

 	- should repeat even be happening on the PC side?
 		- start a task to send updates
+		- perhaps remove repeat

+- button
+	- inherit from eventemitter for side effects like color changes
+	- BUG: no display indication that a repeat button is repeating

 - put labels below buttons?
 	- full face in color with readout

-- BUG: reply_handler race between bitlash.exec() and reply firing
-	- each control should have its own reply handler
-	- need a way to handle command attempts while busy
-		- retry?

 - BUG: interpage update leak
 	- Panel.id?
 Panel.channel?